Quick/Nimble/Sources/Nimble/Nimble.docc/Matchers/Map.md

 # Mapping a Value to Another Value

+Mapping a value to another value in the matcher.

 Sometimes, you only want to match against a property or group of properties.
 For example, if you wanted to check that only one or a few properties of a value are equal to something else.
 For this, use the ``map`` matcher to convert a value